 I have various private theories which strike me as true.
 That fire is the birth of consciousness.
 Or rather, when people first tamed it, gathered round it, spent evenings staring at this stuff that held their gaze, whose patterns shape-shifted their way into our ancestors’ cognition, that these pauses from forage and hunt – this down-time from th’anthropocene hustle, communing with flame, wondering as we blink through the reels of after-image – these intervals represent our first grappling with the awareness, as we think, that we’re thinking.

 Maybe, round the fire, someone starting humming, or got up and mimed the throes of a just-speared aurochs.
-Smeared the juice of a berry on her finger or banged a stick on a hollow piece of wood – instead of delousing a neighbour’s scalp, they tried a different sort of grooming.
+Smeared the juice of a berry on her finger, or banged a stick on a hollow piece of wood – instead of delousing a neighbour’s scalp, they tried a different sort of grooming.
 More conscious, social.

 Another theory: an old lady stopping in the middle of the pavement and looking back is like an aged elephant hanging at the rear of the group, the matriarch saving the calves by presenting her wrinkled hind to the jackals testing the herd’s perimeter.
-So, next time, don’t get annoyed having to sidestep the old girl clamped to her Zimmer frame; when she stops and turns back, she’s doing her evolutionary duty.
+So, next time, don’t get annoyed having to sidestep the old girl clamped to her Zimmer frame; when she stops and turns back, she’s just doing her evolutionary duty.
 In a word, autogerontopachydermicide.

 Or my theory that the contagiousness of yawning is a response evolved to protect the group from all falling asleep at once.
 Yawning wakes you up.
 When someone yawns and you find yourself yawning in sympathy… well, you find yourself.
 A group of mammals helping each other to survive by triggering and thereby linking their sympathetic nervous systems.
 Unconscious grooming.
 I like to think of it as ‘Me Too’ in a good way.
-Someone from the circle yawns, another bestirs herself to stoke the fire, and the sabre-tooths slink away, unsated.
+So someone from the circle yawns, another bestirs herself to stoke the fire, and the sabre-tooths slink away, unsated.
 Shared awareness keeps you from being food.
 Stops you being chewed, dude.

 When I was 13, I delivered newspapers.
 I’d see the same headline 50 times, every morning between 7 and 8.
 Elvis is Dead when I was just starting.
 A couple of years after that, Brezhnev is Dead and later, Eric Morecambe is Dead.
 Now it would be Bowie, Lemmy, Mark E. Smith, Coco Schumann but, hey, that’s progress.
 As Kafka says, “The meaning of life is that it ends.”
 Notice I said “says”?

-In that pre-graffiti age, these stickers became my tag.
-I plastered Slap my buttocks with a red-hot poker all over, helped by similarly annoying 13-year olds who thought the slogan’s hilarity self-evident.
-I even got another set printed, this time in limited-edition white lettering on a gold background, which I gave out to some of my more diligent distributors, as a way both of widening ‘meme-reach’ and of offsetting the risk of my being outed as the primum mobile of the enterprise.
+Of course, I soon had the school covered, helped by similarly annoying 13-year olds who thought the slogan’s hilarity self-evident.
+I even got another set printed, this time in white lettering on a gold background, which I gave out to some of my more enthusiastic distributors, as a way both of widening ‘meme-reach’ and of spreading the risk of any potential outing of me as the primum mobile of the enterprise.